 - 1 Tablespoon (15ml) olive oil, plus 2 teaspoons for brushing the dough

 - optional: 1 teaspoon garlic powder or 1 clove minced garlic and/or 1 teaspoon Italian seasoning

 - Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap, aluminum foil, or a clean kitchen towel.
 Allow to sit and rest for 45 minutes at room temperature.
-Once it has rested and slightly risen, you can place it in the fridge for up to 2 days.
-More instructions in the make ahead tip below.
+Once it has rested and slightly risen, you can continue with the recipe or place the covered dough in the refrigerator for up to 2 days.
+More instructions in the make ahead Note below.

 - As the dough is resting and rising, prepare your toppings.
 See blog post and/or recipe note below.